acalizaya/Projects/loyalty_rewards/README.md

-# Project while doing my Masters
+# During my Masters degree, I collaborated on this project.